 Introduction to memorizing the Mnemonica stack

-Listen, when it comes to memorizing Mnemonica, there is A LOT out there!
-But… They’re not going to help you in any way shape or form.
+Listen, when it comes to memorizing Mnemonica, there is A LOT of information and guides out there!
+But… they’re not going to help you in any way shape or form.
 Why?
-Because none of them use the Babylon secret…
+Because none of them use the Babylon Secret…

 But before I tell you that story, I have to tell you this story…

 That was the only thought racing through my mind as their cheers echoed in my ears.

 Each syllable was a dull thunderclap, physically pushing me deeper and deeper into my own mind.